6lyc/FedCEO_Collaborate-with-Each-Other/README.md

-# FedCEO-Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off (ICML 2025)
+# Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off (ICML 2025)

 The implementation of our paper: